prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ⚠️ **DO NOT ATTEMPT TO CHANGE YOUR BLS KEYS ON MAINNET** until the client software is ready to accept your BLS key changes.
 This is feature is not yet available on mainnet at the time of writing on February 1st, 2023
 :::

 This step-by-step guide shows how to trigger **partial validator withdrawals**, allowing stakers to withdraw their validator earnings above 32 ETH.
-For example, if a validator’s balance is 33.3, a partial withdrawal can withdraw a max of 3.3 ETH.
+For example, if a validator’s balance is 33.3, a partial withdrawal of 1.3 ETH will automatically be withdrawn to the execution account when the block proposers cycle through the validator set.

 ### Step 1: Sign a request to set your Ethereum withdrawal address